David3567/antra-assignment/README.md

 ## Introduction:

-Believe it or not, Walmart Mexico is a growing startup-like division within Walmart that is looking for fullstack front-end developers like yourself to help it scale to a be a billion dollar revenue division.

-This code challenge is meant to mimic the type work we do each day as front-end/fullstack developers in the Walmart Mexico division.
-Everyday, we ask developers such as yourself to take ownership of the implementation and management of front-end features.
+This code challenge is meant to mimic the type work you will have to do each day as front-end/fullstack developers.
+Everyday, developers such as yourself to take ownership of the implementation and management of front-end features.
 This requires understanding of front-end architecture, data models, how-the-feature-works-end-2-end, in addition to implementing features/fixes end-2-end.

 Through this challenge, we are looking for signals that indicate that you would be able to handle the unique and interesting engineering challenges we have that take more than just writing of front-end code to fit a UI mock.